 Children and adults in the “immune tolerant” stage can have viral loads in the millions or even billions.
 It sounds scary, but it’s not unusual.
 Your viral load can remain very high for decades until your immune system begins attacking the infection.
 Most children and young adults who test positive for the hepatitis B “e” antigen (HBeAg) generally have high viral loads, generally doctors don’t treat patients in this stage.
 Once their immune systems get rid of HBeAg and generate “e” antibodies (HBeAb), their viral loads begin to decline.

 Adults with undetectable or low viral loads and no signs of liver damage are in an “inactive” stage.
-Adults with normal ALT (SGPT) levels, which indicate no current liver damage, and undetectable or viral loads less than 2,000 IU/mL generally do not require treatment.
+Adults with normal ALT (SGPT) levels, which usually indicate no current liver damage, and undetectable or viral loads less than 2,000 IU/mL generally do not require treatment.
 However, it is important to confirm with your doctor that there is no evidence of advanced liver disease.

 People in the “active” stage with elevated viral loads and signs of liver damage need treatment.
 Many people in their 40s, 50s or 60s, develop HBeAg-negative hepatitis B, though this may occur in younger individuals as well.
-Though individuals may have lost HBeAg, the virus has mutated over time and is able to keep replicating, putting these older patients at risk of liver damage.
+Though individuals may have lost HBeAg, the virus has mutated over time and is able to keep replicating, putting these patients at risk of liver damage.
 Doctors recommend antiviral treatment if these patients’ viral load exceeds 2,000 IU/ML and their ALT levels are elevated.

 Why is it important to measure HBV DNA during treatment?
 When daily antiviral pills (either tenofovir or entecavir) are prescribed, doctors measure your HBV DNA to see if the drug is working to reduce your viral load.
 Antivirals work by meddling with the viral DNA so the virus cannot reproduce effectively.
 Doctors measure your viral load to make sure the antiviral is working.